Cher (TV series)

 Cher is an American variety show aired on CBS from February 1975 to January 1976, hosted by singer-actress Cher.
 The show had many famous musical guests.
 Its first episode, aired on February 12, 1975, was marketed as a television special with guests Elton John, Bette Midler and Flip Wilson.
 It was followed, four days later, at 7:30 p.m. on Sunday, February 16, 1975, by the weekly Cher show.
-By the end of its first season, the show ranked first among variety shows and twenty-second among all programs, with a 21.3 average household share, also receiving the most fan mail of any CBS program at the time.
+At the end of its first season, the show ranked first among variety shows and twenty-second among all programs, with a 21.3 average household share, also receiving the most fan mail of any CBS program at the time.
 The first season aired Sundays at 7:30 p.m. and the second aired at 8:00 p.m.

 Overview

 The show featured Cher interviewing various celebrity guests ranging from musicians to actors and pop culture figures.
 The series also featured sketches and comedic field reports.
 Cher would also perform her songs with a live band.
 David Geffen, with whom Cher had an affair while waiting for her divorce from Sonny Bono to be finalized, served as producer.